cirosantilli/softcover_vagrant/README.md

 **STATUS**: Once TRALICS is compiled locally, this is almost usable.
 Waiting for Softcover team to decide what should be done about it before adding solution here.
 Discussion at: https://github.com/softcover/polytexnic/issues/100

 - template book builds correctly.
 - softcover_book builds correctly on all formats except PDF where there are encoding errors.
 - only 5 unit tests fail

 Tests that must pass are placed under `check-install.sh`, to be run in the guest.
 Failing tests are marked with `FAIL` and where it fails will be noted in the comments.

-Once all tests pass, we will also provide a ready `.box` download for end users.
+Once all tests pass, we will:

+- provide a ready `.box` download for end users
+- remove this message

 ---